Welcome to the Fifth Grade

 Math Instruction will be aligned to the Minnesota State Standards.
 Your child will learn many new concepts and build on previously learned concepts in Number and Operations, Algebra, Geometry, Data Analysis and Probability.
 Math homework will be a variety of activities such as; the traditional math sheet, Khan Academy skill practice, and/or Instructional Videos.

-This year in Reading, all 5th Grade Classrooms will be using the CAFE Instructional Model.
-Students will receive targeted instruction in 4 main categories of Comprehension, Accuracy, Fluency, and Expanded Vocabulary.
+This year in Reading, all 5th Grade students will receive targeted instruction in 4 main categories of Comprehension, Accuracy, Fluency, and Expanded Vocabulary.
 We will focus on Fiction and Non-Fiction Close Reading using Notice & Note Signposts and Big Questions.
 We are emphasizing a significant amount of reading this year, in school and at home, to improve skills and stamina.
 Having said that, families will have to adjust according to their home schedules, expectations and demands to accomplish the reading practice.
 We want to encourage students to read at their capacity without becoming overwhelmed.
 Please feel free to discuss with your child's teacher if there are concerns.

 We will follow the Writing Scope and Sequence provided by St. Paul Schools.
 Some of the Writing Units are Personal Narrative and Essay, a Shared Writing Social Studies and Art project, Poetry, and a variety of writing activities using multi-media tools.
 Also, writing is embedded in the Reading and Social Studies curriculum.